timjogorman/RicherEventDescription/guidelines.md

 often (but not always) corresponds with the use of the English present perfect tense:

-\ex.
-The regime has been *arresting* suspected dissidents and shows no sign of stopping.
+- The regime has been *arresting* suspected dissidents and shows no sign of stopping.

-\ex.
-The fires have *burned* for eight days now.
+- The fires have *burned* for eight days now.

-\ex.
-The patient has *felt* quite well and his appetite has been *good*.
+- The patient has *felt* quite well and his appetite has been *good*.

-\ex.
-She has not *seen* a cardiologist.
+- She has not *seen* a cardiologist.

-\ex.
-She has had no *fever*.
+- She has had no *fever*.

-\ex.
-Based on last Thursday's MRI, her *swelling* is mostly gone.
+- Based on last Thursday's MRI, her *swelling* is mostly gone.

 Many (if not most) instances of OVERLAP entities could be inferred as having also extended into the past.
 This label is \textit{only